def324/sunside/docs/data-sources.md

 - CSV mirror used by the script:
   - `https://davidmegginson.github.io/ourairports-data/airports.csv`

-Raw snapshot path in this repo:
+Local cache path:

-- `data/airports.csv`
+- `data/airports.csv` (local cache; gitignored and not committed by default)

 ### Processing